Gabriel7618/echochamber/README.md

 ## Usage

-Copy the environment template:
-In a bash termial do : `cp apikey.env.template apikey.env`
+1. Copy the environment template: In your terminal do `cp apikey.env.template apikey.env`.

-Add your own API keys to `apikey.env`.
+2. Add your own API keys to `apikey.env`.

-Do `chmod +x start.sh`

-and then run `./start.sh`
+3. Do `chmod +x start.sh` and then run `./start.sh`.